dart-archive/www.dartlang.org/src/site/effective-dart/usage/index.markdown

 {% endprettify %}
 </div>

-### PREFER using higher-order methods to transform a sequence.
+### CONSIDER using higher-order methods to transform a sequence.
 {:.no_toc}

 If you have a collection and want to produce a new modified collection from it,